-The book probes the complex moral lives of the frontline bureaucrats who serve as the everyday face of the state.
+The book probes the moral lives of the frontline bureaucrats who serve as the everyday face of the state.

 I am a political theorist with an interest in ethnographic methods.
 My research focuses on the normative challenges that arise in the course of public policy implementation.
 I am also interested, more broadly, in contemporary normative political theory, architecture and urbanism, technology and public policy, and 20-th century European political thought.